 I recently rescued a five-year-old female cocker spaniel who is adorable, but unfortunately, she's so unhealthy.

 Vet expenses are never in anyone's budget, but I don't see an end.
-I had to spend $1,600.00 for a blood transfusion and medications, and we still have a long way to go.
+I spent $1,600.00 on blood transfusion and medications, and we still have a long way to go.

 It breaks my heart to make a decision like this; it's so unfair.
 I rescued this lovely dog, and now I don't know what to do.

-She is so sweet (she only weighs 16 lbs) and loves to play, and she never barks; what more would you want in a dog?
+She is so sweet (she only weighs 16 lbs).
+She loves to play and never barks; what more would you want in a dog?

-I have a week to decide what to do, but I have to first get the bacterial infection under control.
+I have a week to decide what to do, but I must first control the bacterial infection.

-I wish someone could give me guidance on making the right decision, let alone how to pay for it; any help would be appreciated; my tears have almost dried up from the crying.
+I wish someone could guide me in making the right decision, let alone how to pay for it; any help would be appreciated; my tears have almost dried up from the crying.

 Title: Princess Zoi